maybebyte/anthesis/pages/selfhosting.md

 you can lose everything tied to an account at a whim, where surveillance, planned obsolescence, incompatibility, censorship, and deception are the norm, where a power differential exists between developers and end users.
-You are the product when you run proprietary software.
+You're the product when you run proprietary software.

 Migration can be difficult.
 That difficulty is intended, as <abbr